d-EURO/smartContracts/README.md

 ### Position.sol

 - `fixedAnnualRatePPM`: The interest rate for a position is synced with the lead rate (`Leadrate.currentRatePPM`) at creation time (in the `constructor` or, in the case of cloning, in the `initialize` function) using the `_fixRateToLeadrate` function.
 From this point onwards, the interest rate for a particular position instance is fixed unless new tokens are minted (the loan is increased), at which point it is re-synced with the lead rate.
 It is expected that in the case of lowered interest rates, position owners will roll their current positions into new ones (for free) to benefit from it.
 - `availableForClones`: This function now only considers the `principal` amount in its calculations.
-This is because the (accrued) `interest` does not belong to the minted dEURO tokens of a position and therefore do not belong in this calculation.
+This is because the (accrued) `interest` does not belong to the minted JUSD tokens of a position and therefore do not belong in this calculation.
 - `adjust`: The `newDebt` parameter was changed to `newPrincipal`.
 Consequently, owners are able to control their `principal` amount without having the outstanding interest amount tied to it.
 Naturally, if they wish to reduce their principal, they must first pay any outstanding interest.
 This is handled automatically by the `adjust` function.
 - `MintingUpdate`: The last paramter of this `event` now only reports the new `principal` amount and not the entire `debt` amount which would include the outstanding `interest`.
 This is more in line with the overall purpose of this event.
 - `_adjustPrice`: The accrued `interest` is removed from the `bounds` paramter passed to `_setPrice`.
 This is because the `interest` does not belong in the collateral "sanity check" logic.